How To Catch Any Fish

 Once you have hooked a Tarpon, it will almost always immediately leap into the air and start thrashing around.
 As soon as it gets in the air you have to immediately drop the rod tip to make the line slack.
 This is one of the few situations in fishing where you want slack line while fighting a fish.
 This is called “bowing to the King”.
 If you keep the line tight, it makes it much easier for the Tarpon to snap the line with its violent head shakes.
 Even when you know you should bow to the King, it can be hard to do because the leaps can be so sudden, especially the first one.
 Raise the rod and reel the line tight as soon as the fish re-enters the water.
 Once it has stopped jumping you should put as much pressure as you can and change angles frequently.
 This disorients the fish and helps you get it in sooner.
 If you just apply constant pressure from one direction it will figure out how much resistance it needs to put up to avoid being reeled in and it will put up just that much resistance.
 Also, if you let it rest during the fight it will come up, gulp some air, and get a second wind.

 When I was fishing in Costa Rica a few years ago using the above techniques I was able to land Tarpon ranging from 70-130lbs in 15 minutes or less.
-Some other guys (much larger than me) were fishing using the same tackle in the same area.
+Some other guys were fishing using the same tackle in the same area.
 Each of them was only able to reel in one fish because it took them over an hour to get each fish in.
 They were putting constant steady pressure on the fish (and occasionally letting them rest) rather than varying the angles and really pulling hard.
 After one fish each they were done for the morning and headed back.
 It is important that your line always be moving.
 If line is not peeling off your reel, you need to be reeling.
 If you let the fish rest they will take much longer to catch.

 Where to get the big Tarpon